malaika971/Web-Crawling/README.md

 # Web-Crawling
+As the part of NLP Semester Project "Language Generation Using RNNs and Transformers", first step was to acquire data using web crawling from government website.
+## Key Highlights:

-- Used Library Beautiful Soup to crawl data from website "State Bank of Pakistan"  - Pre-processed the raw data by removing HTML tags, special characters, URLs, and redundant spaces using Regular Expressions (REGEX).  - Crawled Pages: 10 pages.
-Tools &amp; Libraries Used:  - Pandas  - BeautifulSoup  - re (Regular Expressions)  - requests
+- Used Library Beautiful Soup to crawl data from website "State Bank of Pakistan"
+- Pre-processed the raw data by removing HTML tags, special characters, URLs, and redundant spaces using Regular Expressions (REGEX).
+- Crawled Pages: 10 pages.

+## Tools & Libraries Used:
+- Pandas
+- BeautifulSoup
+- re (Regular Expressions)
+- requests

+## Output Deliverables:
+- A CSV file with the cleaned content extracted from 10 pages.
+- Original HTML files for each crawled page.
+- Cleaned text files for each crawled page.